roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

     **Note:** The domain name must be the same as the one that is specified in the Ingress configuration.

-    1. Run the following command to generate a certificate file tls.crt and a private key file tls.key:
+    1. Run the following command to generate a certificate file named tls.crt and a private key file named tls.key:

         ```
         openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt -subj "/CN=foo.bar.com/O=foo.bar.com"